 Consider the following shocking statistics:

 Texting and driving laws were created to curb this dangerous, widespread practice.
 In many instances, a driver who is found to be texting and driving could be held strictly liable for any injuries or accidents resulting from their negligence.
 In courts across the United States, drivers have been held responsible and liable for texting and driving and were required to cover the cost of damages for injured parties.
 Working with distracted driving accident attorneys can help you determine whether a driver should be held liable for texting and driving.

 Distracted driving injuries often cause physical and emotional damage and in some instances, even result in death.
 Motorists or pedestrians involved in distracted driving accidents may be able to recover for a variety of legal claims, including:

 Motorists are expected to employ reasonable measures to avoid roadway accidents.
 Being distracted while driving can be considered negligence and as such, require liable drivers to make reparations to injured parties.
 To prove negligence in a California distracted driving lawsuit, courts require evidence that demonstrates that a driver was distracted and caused a car accident.

 Our law firm routinely handles lawsuits involving distracted driving accidents.
 We work hand-in-hand with our clients to conduct thorough investigations of the facts, deal with law enforcement and insurance companies and navigate your rights under the law.
-Call our skilled accident attorneys immediately after an accident to ensure you have guidance, assistance and advice throughout the recovery process.
+Call our skilled drunk driving accident attorneys immediately after an accident to ensure you have guidance, assistance and advice throughout the recovery process.